MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`exportOptionsPlist`** - **Export options plist**<br>
 `string`.
 Required when `exportOptions == plist`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Enter the path to the plist file that contains options to use during export.
+Specifies the path to the plist file that contains options to use during the export.
 <!-- :::editable-content-end::: -->
 <br>